wilsonzlin/minify-html/README.md

 ### Entities

-Entities are decoded if valid (see relevant parsing section) and their decoded characters as UTF-8 is shorter or equal in length.
+Entities are decoded if they're valid and shorter or equal in length when decoded.
-Some entities are longer decoded than encoded, so they're left encoded.

 Numeric entities that do not refer to a valid [Unicode Scalar Value](https://www.unicode.org/glossary/#unicode_scalar_value) are replaced with the [replacement character](https://en.wikipedia.org/wiki/Specials_(Unicode_block)#Replacement_character).